ysyk2021/mindful-leadership-mastery-techniques-for-positive-influence-visionary-thinking-and-empowered-living/src/chapter-2-2.md

-# Strategies for Developing Self-awareness, Identifying Strengths and Weaknesses, and Building Resilience

 Self-awareness is the foundation of mindful leadership.
 Developing greater self-awareness can help us understand our strengths and weaknesses, build resilience, and become more effective leaders.
 In this chapter, we'll explore practical strategies for developing self-awareness, identifying strengths and weaknesses, and building resilience.